 Have you ever wondered what USA has in common with Cuba and Iran or how is South America different from the rest of the world, or perhaps how your country of birth contributes to forming your beliefs about what's important in life?

 More than 80,000 people from around the world expressed their opinions on what they value most in life and this infographic map shows their No.1 priorities in almost every country in the world.

 The data above has been collected on a continuous basis by OECD Better Life Index since 2011.
 To date there are over 60,000 responses from over 180 countries.

-South America, on the other hand is the continent where Education is by far the top priority in life.
-Is it the low disposable income that encourages people to view education as means of succeeding in life, is it cultural or is it maybe something else?
+South America, on the other hand, is the continent where education is by far the top priority in life.
+Arguably, it's the low disposable income that encourages people to view education as a means of succeeding in life, but other cultural sentiments also play a huge role.

 Surprisingly, Monaco residents are primarily concerned with their safety, as are the respondents from United Arab Emirates and Japan.
 Australia is perhaps one of the very few developed nations that puts the work-life balance as their top priority.

 There may be quite a number of patterns to explore in this map and a number of explanations for why people from different countries pursue different things.
 Tell us something we don't know, why are people from different countries have different priorities?

 If you're ready to move abroad, you can get an idea for what it'll cost to move your belongings with our guide on international shipping rates.